 Using the cloud, which is actually just a network of servers located worldwide, users can retrieve this information and services online at any hour and from any location using a device that connects to the internet.

-Clouds can be public, or available to the masses, which is known as public cloud, or it can be private, or limited to a single enterprise, also known as private cloud.
+Clouds can be public or available to the masses, which is known as public cloud, or they can be private or limited to a single enterprise, also known as a private cloud.

 A Brief History of the Cloud

 The cloud, though a fairly new concept to us, is actually not new at all.
 As a matter of fact, the idea to enable users to share a virtual computing experience as a whole came about in 1963, which gave way to MIT’s development of the first virtual machine, also known as the computer.

 Soon after, in 1969, this notion was further advanced with the creation of the internet, formerly known as the Intergalactic Computer Network, by psychologist and computer scientist J.C.R.
 Licklider, which miraculously enabled people from across the globe to interconnect and access information “virtually” from anywhere, proving the concept of virtualization, thus, setting the stage for cloud infrastructure as we know it today.

 By the 1970s, the cloud computing infrastructure was expanded upon even more to include virtual machines complete with operating systems capable of supporting basic computing functions, such as processing and storing data and executing applications that were also internet-compatible, which enabled many businesses to capitalize from purchasable internet services.

 It wasn’t long before the internet soared in popularity, which eventually paved the way for cloud computing as a business.
 In fact, by the late 1990s and early 2000s, many notable businesses, such as Google, Amazon, Microsoft, IBM, Apple, and Netflix, were already using the internet to provide various cloud-based services, such as downloadable software programs, applications, and streaming and storage usage, to end-users, which could be accessed via the internet.